dubinsky/dubinsky/_posts/2020-06-29-bintray-gradle-plugin.md

 Let's say you have in your Gradle project at least two subprojects that need to upload artifacts to Bintray.
 You configure Bintray plugin for each of them.
-Yes, it leads to code duplication, since most of the plugin configuration is the same for all the artifacts produced by the monorepo, and I will describe a way to cut down on this code duplication later, but at least it works, right?
+Yes, it leads to code duplication, since most of the plugin configuration is the same for all the artifacts produced by the monorepo (I describe a way to cut down on this code duplication in the last section of this post), but at least it works, right?
 Well, not always!
 Sometimes, when you run `$ ./gradlew bintrayUpload` you get an error message from `bintrayPublish` task of one of your Bintray-uploading subprojects:
 ```